Millennials are a force to be reckoned with.

 “Generally, millennials think their ambitions are achievable.
 But for many, their dreams have been delayed by financial or other constraints.”

-The desire to travel and move away from rigid 9-5 workplace structures shows that the Millennial workforce value workplace freedom and flexibility much more than previous generations.
+The desire to work flexibly and move away from rigid 9-5 structures shows that the Millennial workforce value workplace freedom and flexibility much more than previous generations.

 Contrary to some opinions, Millennials work hard.